northwestern-mti/CeNDR-1/README.md

 Click 'Add Key' -> 'Create New Key' and select 'JSON' for the Key type Save the key file as 'terraform-service-account.json'

+To create a new environment:
-Duplicate one of the existing 'env' directories and rename it. (ie: dev, stage, prod, etc..)
+Duplicate the ./env/template/ directories and rename it. (ie: dev, stage, prod, etc..)
-Remove these files from the terraform directory:
-.terraform.lock.hcl
-.terraform.tfstate.lock.info
-terraform.tfstate
-terraform.tfstate.backup

 Update the .env file to target the project that you just created.
 Move 'terraform-service-account.json' to the terraform folder inside of the new env directory you just created (ie: env/dev/terraform/terraform-service-account.json)